sdetweil/MMM-Config/README.md

 The saved config.js filename will look like this `config.js.2021-05-04T10.01.27`.

-The ':'  in the time is changed to '.' as windows will not allow a filename with ':'.
+The ':'  in the time is changed to '.' as Windows will not allow a filename with ':'.

 MMM-Config uses the [jsonform](https://github.com/jsonform/jsonform/wiki) library to construct, present and operate  the form